maxchampoux/iBanFirst-API-Company-Creation/services/companies.md

 * isMainFounder = true
 * sharesNumber
 * email
-* registeredIndividualCountry (or registeredCorporateCountry depending on the type)
+* registeredAddress
 * registeredIndividualName (or registeredCorporateName depending on the type)
+* registeredIndividualNationality (if type = "individual")
+* birthDate (if type = "individual")
+* birthCountry (if type = "individual")
 * is Pep (if type = "individual")
-* document = "IDProof" (or "certificateOfIncorporation" if type = "corporate")
+* document = "proofOfIdentity" (or "certificateOfIncorporation" and "articleOfAssociationSigned" if type = "corporate") and "mandateShareholder"
 * shareholdingStructure (if type = "corporate" and for all shareholder on the 2 level owning +25%)

 By submitting your project, you consider that your project is complete and we will proceed to a due diligence review of your project, the shareholders and the presence of the right deposits.
 When we are fine, your project status will be updated to "certificate of deposit ready" and you will be able to retrieve your certificate using the request ```GET ../companies/-{id}/document/certificateDeposit```.